kubevela/kube-trigger/README.md

 - [x] Notification for more than one app: selector from compose of Namespace; Labels; Name
 - [ ] Refine README, quick starts, contribution guide
 - [ ] More Source types
-- [ ] More Destination Types, such as WorkflowRun, API webhook, notifications(email, dingtalk, slack), execute velaql( CUE and K8s operations)
+- [ ] More Action Types, such as WorkflowRun, API webhook, notifications(email, dingtalk, slack), execute velaql( CUE and K8s operations)
+- [ ] Allow users to extend builtin filters/actions
 - [ ] Remove cache informer, make it with no catch but list watch events with unique queue.
 - [ ] Make the configuration as CRD, launch new process/pod for new watcher